 Based on this example, the overall protected level under the HPD is 83 dBA, and the sound level in each octave band is less than 80 dBA; consequently, the earmuff may be an acceptable device.
 The figure below shows graphically the key data from the table

 5.3.2 Noise Reduction Rating

-To simplify the estimation of attenuation for wearers, the U.S. Environmental Protection Agency (EPA) in 1979 required manufacturers to label their packaging with a single-number rating, which is termed the Noise Reduction Rating (NRR) (EPA, 1979).
-Essentially, the NRR represents the "effective" exposure under the HPD in dBA.
+To simplify the estimation of attenuation for wearers, the U.S. Environmental packaging with a single-number rating, which is termed the Noise Reduction exposure under the HPD in dBA.